 During our visit in early September 2017, not much Salmon had been seen compared to last year's early run in July.
 Peak season and tours should be booked in advance from mid-August to mid-September.
 It's a spectacle when the bears hunt the salmon, but this year they are feeding on a high protein grass.
 Grizzlies are hungry in the morning and come out of the higher vegetation to the shoreline.
 Therefore, the trip starts before 7:00 am because the travel time from Telegraph Cove to Knight Inlet is about 2 hours.
 In September the start time for the trip needs to be synchronized with the tides.

 The summer climate at Telegraph Cove and the Johnstone Strait is characterized by still, cool mornings with not much wind and usually some fog.
-As the day progresses the fog lifts, sometimes slowly and show the spectacular views to the area.
+As the day progresses the fog lifts, sometimes slowly and shows the spectacular views to the area.
 In the late afternoon, winds can fresh up but drop for early evening to yield marvelous sunsets.
 In summer storms with rain are not very common, but it can occur when the wind changes to the South East.
 Usually, the wind blows from the North West.
 From July to August the precipitation is low compared to October until January, but you will always get some days with rainfall each month throughout the year.

 Visit in the early morning or late afternoon/early evening hours.
 At both times the lemurs are more active.
 Preferred time is the dry season but worth a stop year-round.
 At midday not only the lemurs are less active, it can get also a little more crowded.
 If you want to explore this area you should be there in the morning for the longest guided hike, which lasts several hours.
 Only very few people do this long hike.
 It's amazing, like being directly in a Discovery Channel documentary!

 The dry period lasts from April to December.
 However, there is not much precipitation year-round.
 Day temperatures reach 30°C and more.